Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ### Update event category

 Not currently supported.
-You can however update the category on all associated event types, see [update event type](#update-event-type).
+You can update the category on all associated event types.
+See [update event type](#update-event-type).

 ### Delete an event category

 Not currently supported.
-You can however remove the category from all event types in the latest tracking plan version, see [update event type](#update-event-type).
+You can remove the category from all event types in the latest tracking plan version.
+See [update event type](#update-event-type).

 ## Event type

-An event is any action a user can take, like *start game* or *add to cart,* or any activity associated with a user, like in-app notifications or push notifications.
+An event is any action a user can take, like _start game_ or _add to cart,_ or any activity associated with a user, like in-app notifications or push notifications.

 You can use the API to manipulate event types.